Dickerson homers as Marlins beat Cubs 5-1 in playoff opener

 TRAINER’S ROOM

-Marlins: Marte got the start after he was hit on the front of his helmet by Clarke Schmidt’s 94-mph fastball during Sunday’s regular-season finale against the Yankees.
-Manager Don Mattingly said Marte was “100%,” but that was before he was hit by another pitch Wednesday. … RHP José Ureña was placed on the team’s taxi squad.
-Ureña broke his right forearm when he was hit by a line drive Sunday at New York.
+Marlins: RHP Jose Urena was placed on the team’s taxi squad.
+Urena broke his right forearm when he was hit by a line drive Sunday at New York.

 Cubs: INF Ildemaro Vargas was activated from the 10-day injured list after missing the last part of the season with a right hamstring strain.